wesbos/es6-articles/23 - The for of Loop in Action.md

 What are we doing here?
 We're using `cuts.entries()` to bring us an iterator.
 What's great about `for of` is that it can handle almost anything that you throw at it.

 You don't have to think, "What kind of data is this?
-Which of mine like `for in` or different loops that I have available to me should I use?"
+Which syntax of mine like `for in` or different loops that I have available to me should I use?"

 In almost all cases, except for objects, you can just use your `for of`, and just throw anything at it, and the `for of` loop is going to just figure out how to handle that data for you.
 So here I've destructured the data as we actually go on in, and we're off and running with that.

-## `for of` with `arguments
+## `for of` with `arguments`

 Let's look at another example where `for of` is useful, and that is when you're trying to iterate over the `argument` objects.